lokcon/sudoku_solver/README.md

 For each cell:
 - `1, 2, ... n` as grid symbols.
-- Any non digit characters represents an empty cell.
+- Any non-digit character represents an empty cell.

 ### Example Input
 ```